 You can also test your social ad campaigns very easily by using metrics to determine which ones resulted in more conversions, making your job even easier the next time.
 If you want to streamline time spent on social media and maximize your results, social advertising is definitely something to look into.

 Keep Tabs on the Competition

 Many companies think of social listening as primarily a tool to monitor your own activity and audience, but it can also be a great way to monitor other companies in your field.
 If you’re targeting the same audience, monitoring their social channels to see how your competitors sell themselves can give you an edge.
 Not only can you see how your own services stack up, but you can see what areas they’re lacking in, which will help you fine-tune your own sales pitch.

 Also, don’t forget about your competitors’ clients!
 Monitoring their requests, activities and interactions can help you gain a fuller picture of what clients in general need from your industry.

-Don’t believe the hype about social media being a waste of time for your B2B organization.
+Don’t believe the hype about social media being a waste of time for your B2B companies.
 With a bit of strategy and a game plan, you can leverage digital communication for your company too, resulting in better branding, increased exposure and, ultimately, more leads.